word-list/upload-source-chunks/README.md

 ## Common Packages

-This project uses the `lib-common` shared library which is published on GitHub.
+This project uses the `WordList.Common` shared library (in the `lib-common` repository) which is published on GitHub.
 To be able to import it, you'll need to use the following command:

 ```
 dotnet nuget add source --username <your-username> --password <github-PAT> --store-password-in-clear-text --name github "https://nuget.pkg.github.com/word-list/index.json"